andressamachado/Song-Lyrics-Search/README.md

 - [x] English and Portuguese supported

-- [x] SharedPreferences let the user decide which layout mode is better
+- [x] SharedPreferences let the user decide which layout style is better

 - [x] SQLiteDatabase used to save songs previously searched